layline-io/layline-doc/docs/03-assets/processors-flow/asset-flow-filterrouting.md

 #### Conditions that must be fulfilled

-You can choose whether you want none, at least one (OR) or all rules (AND) of the configured conditions condition to be true in order to have a positive outcome of the complete rule.
+You can choose whether you want none, at least one (OR) or all rules (AND) of the configured conditions condition to be true in order to have a positive outcome of the complete rule:

 ![Conditions that must be fulfilled (FR Flow Asset)](.asset-flow-filterrouting_images/e025c16d.png)